Kong/insomnia-docs/docs/insomnia/requests.md

 In addition to standard HTTP methods, Insomnia supports [Custom HTTP Methods](#custom-http-methods).

 1. In a Document, select the **Debug** tab, then **New Request**.
 In a Collection, select **New Request**.
-1. In the **New Request** modal:
+1. From the **New Request** modal:
    1. Click **HTTP Request**
    1. Double-click on **New Request** on the lefthand pane to rename the request.
    1. Select a method from the dropdown next to the URL text box.
-1. Enter the API URL in the request URL input.
+1. Enter the API URL in the request URL input field.
 1. To add authentication, go to the **Auth** tab.
 Use the **Auth** dropdown to select your authentication method.
 1. When you have entered your request URL and authentication, click **Send**.